 Over several episodes, I'll discuss some of what I learned at MIT-Sloan*.

-* Opinions and perspectives are my own
+* Opinions and perspectives my own

-Either way, I think everyone should have access to this knowledge: Finance, operations, negotiation, org design, pricing etc.
+I think every person should have free access to this foundational knowledge: Finance, operations, negotiation, org design, pricing etc.

-Some things people say
+Things people say

 "You must know how to invest / make money / sell."

-"Untethered capitalism is destroying the world."
+"Ugh.
+Untethered capitalism is destroying the world."

-"Can't you learn everything online now for free?"
+"Can't you just learn everything online now for free?"

-All valid and relevant perspectives.
+All valid perspectives.

 Still, none feel exactly right.

-Overall, my experience was challenging (intimidating) and valuable.
-I met smart, hardworking people from around the globe.
-Some of them became friends, and Fire Jar collaborators.
-It was a positive experience, with some surprises.
+I met hundreds of smart, hardworking, ambitious people from around the globe.
+Some of them became close friends (and Fire Jar collaborators).

-What do MBA students learn?
+What do students learn?

-- Always refer to "pivots" and "innovation"
+- Speak about "pivots" and "innovation"

-- Support every claim using exactly three points
+- Support every claim using three points

 * And if they don't, just reverse one axis 📈